How to Install MacOS / OSX on a Chromebook

 Although you’d think it wouldn’t be possible to install MacOS / OSX on a Chromebook, someone has figured out how to do it.
+Once again, the world proves that where there’s a will, there’s a way.
+And even if you’re interested in MacOS, there’s no sense in wasting the laptop that you already have on hand.
+Waste not, want not.
 If you’re interested in giving it a try, or just plain curious about how it works, read on.

 You’ll need to take a few preliminary steps before you get down to installing and using MacOS, and we’re going to instruct you on what needs to be done to get to that point.